Not All Money is Created Equal:

 Image Credit: NeONBRAND

-Vogelgesang, Fischer, and Jacobsen are part of a new wave of financiers bringing consciousness to the investing.
+Vogelgesang, Fischer, and Jacobsen are part of a new wave of financiers bringing consciousness to the investing world.
 Another driver of this encouraging trend is Jeffrey L. Cherry, founder of the Conscious Venture Lab, which runs boot camps for socially conscious businesses.
 Through the Conscious Venture Fund, managed by his New York-based The Porter Group investment firm, Cherry also invests in companies, providing cash and a Conscious Capitalism training program.

 In an interview with the Baltimore Sun, Cherry said he wanted to influence the way capitalism is practiced.